-It’s not always possible to access to a washer and dryer, laundromat, or hotel “fluff and fold” service- although those are options for many travelers.
-Below, I explain how I keep my clothing clean during months of long term traveling with a minimalist travel wardrobe.
+It’s not always possible to access a washer and dryer, laundromat, or hotel “fluff and fold” service, and knowing how to quickly and effectively handwash clothing in a sink can be a vital skill on the road.
+In this article, I show how I keep my clothing clean during months of long-term traveling with a minimalist travel wardrobe.

-The following instructions for handwashing clothing in a hotel sink go far beyond just a simple refresh: With care to the following instructions, your clothes will come out just as clean as if they had been washed in a commercial washer.
+These instructions for handwashing clothing go far beyond just a simple refresh: With the right care, your clothes will come out just as clean as if they had been washed in a commercial washer.

 Laundry: The Worst Part of Minimalist Travel

 The one-bag travel style is a minimalist method of travel, but “one bagging” inevitably means having to deal with laundry more frequently.
 In fact, washing delicates is almost a daily practice when I’m traveling with my plus size capsule travel wardrobe.

 Although I love the freedom and spontaneity that traveling with just one bag allows, the unavoidable task of doing laundry while traveling is a hurdle that I have had to learn to navigate.
 Over months of travel, I’ve practiced and perfected my method for hand washing laundry in a sink.

 In this article, I wanted to share some of my best tips for handwashing laundry in a hotel, hostel, or Airbnb.

 Pro Tip: Travel with Easy to Clean Fabrics

 If you can, create a packing list with your limited access to laundry washing resources in mind.
 If you plan to travel to places where in-unit washers or laundromats are plentiful, you might not need to alter your packing list by much, but if you are traveling on a budget or in less tourist-centric parts of the world, then laundry facilities or services might be harder to come by.